Huixxi/Fast-C-plus-plus/Part X A Deep Understanding of STL/README.md

 ```
 * `value_type`
 * `difference_type`
-Which is used to represent the distance of two iterators, so it can be used to represent a container's largest size, like STL's `count()`.
+Which is used to represent the distance of two iterators, so it can be used to represent a container's largest size, like STL's `count()`.(Also should "partial specialization" for "naive pointers" and "pointer-to-const".)
+>
 ```c++
 template <class I, class T>
 typename iterator_traits<I>::difference_type count(I first, I last, const T* value) {